grantjenks/python-diskcache/docs/tutorial.rst

     >>> cache.close()
     >>> with Cache('/tmp/mycachedir') as reference:
     ...     pass

+A closed instance will automatically re-open when needed, but re-openning a closed instance is relatively slow, and as all operations are atomic, so you can safely leave it open.

+    >>> cache.set(b'key') = b'value'
+    >>> cache.close()
+    >>> cache.get(b'key')  # automatically re-open, but slowly.
+    'value'

 Set an item, get a value, and delete a key using the usual operators: